 \section{Introduction}

-The estimation and testing of cross-level interactions in linear mixed models (LMMs) is often complicated by the multiple variance terms in the model.
-For example, when a cross-level interaction (such as a treatment-subgroup interaction) exists, it may not be detected due to heterogeneity in a random effect variance or in a residual variance \cite{fok15}.
-If this heterogeneity is unaccounted for, it can lead to biased standard error estimates \cite{lec14, ver96} and incorrect significance tests \cite{kwo07}.
+Cross-level interactions are often of interest for researchers adopting linear mixed models (also known as multilevel models or hierarchical linear models), which specifically refers to the interaction between a lower-level (level 1) covariate and a upper-level (level 2) covariate.
+For example, in a cross-sectional study of students within schools, we might observe a cross-level interaction between students' cognitive ability (level 1) and school climate (level 2).
+In a longitudinal study of repeated observations within participants, we might note a cross-level interaction between time (level 1) and participant socioeconomic status (level 2).
+However, the estimation and testing of cross-level interactions in linear mixed models (LMMs) is often complicated by the multiple variance terms in the model.
+For example, when a cross-level interaction exists, it may not be detected due to heterogeneity in a random effect variance or in a residual variance \cite{hal04}.
+If this heterogeneity is not accounted for, it can lead to biased standard error estimates \cite{lec14, ver96} and incorrect significance tests for fixed parameters \cite{kwo07}.

-Along with treatment-subgroup interactions in cross-sectional studies, heterogeneous (co-)variances often occur in longitudinal studies, where the heterogeneity is observed across individuals.
+Heterogeneous (co-)variances often occur in longitudinal studies, where the heterogeneity in variance/covariance is observed across individuals.
 For example, recent ecological momentary assessment (EMA) studies have shown that substantial heterogeneity exists across individuals in the variance and covariance of emotional states over time \cite{roc09, tho12, kni13, ebn15}.
 A similar phenomenon occurs in education research, where it is of interest to model student achievement over time \cite{loc07}.
-This heterogeneity is often due to unobserved covariates or to confounding with other covariates \cite<such as time;>{kov12, bre14}; issues that are inevitable given the complicated observation scenario \cite{loc07}.
+This heterogeneity is often due to unobserved covariates or to confounding with other covariates \cite<such as time;>{kov12, bre14}; issues that are inevitable in many applied scenarios \cite{loc07}.
 Hence, it is important to develop accessible methods to detect heterogeneity in the multiple variance parameters observed in mixed models.